scriperdj/scriperdj.github.io/content/posts/2025-11-26-everyone-is-a-manager-now-the-art-of-delegating-to-ai-agents.md

 ```
 ![Rules and workflows](/images/posts/ag-rules.png)

-You can add workspace specific workflows for starting dev server, running tests, troubleshooting, etc. After creating any workflow, you can test it by starting new agent session and running the workflow.
+You can add workspace specific commands for starting dev server, running tests, troubleshooting, etc. After creating any workflow, you can test it by starting new agent session and running the workflow.
 I found the best place to look for such rules & workflows is from your previous interactions with agents.
-Extract the chats and ask aan agent to identify the rules and workflows that can be added globally or workspace specific.
+Extract the chats and ask an agent to identify the rules and workflows that can be added globally or workspace specific.
 Below is a prompt that can help you do that.

 ```md
 You are extracting reusable rules and command patterns from past chat transcripts.